 In the 1990s Naldo traveled throughout Italy, further expanding his knowledge from more other local masters.
 The result of this journey is an enormous technical competence based on an ancient knowledge, which today is reflected in the excellence of MGN products.

-In 2003, after relying on Venetian and the Superintendency (conservation department) laboratories for so many years, MGN's own in-house laboratory was born.
+In 2003, after relying on Venetian and the Superintendency (conservation department) laboratories for so many years, MGN's own in-house research lab was born.
 Dictated by the unavoidable need to have better, more durable and more sustainable materials, knowing how important it is to test a product in all conditions, this cutting-edge in-house lab, accredited by Accredia (Italy's national accreditation body), is dedicated to in-house research, analysis of materials, and testing of formulas.

 Today, with international construction sites, 5 production plants, including new lines for green buildings, MGN, thanks to the wise guidance of Master Busato, is now ready to continue a tradition of success.